History of Mental Health Services

-Beginning in 1983, Dr. Michael Finegan trained with law enforcement while serving a clinical rotation at the Utah State Prison.
-Upon completion of a second year of training at the University of Minnesota Medical Center he graduated in 1984 with a Ph.D. in clinical psychology.
-Before moving to Maryland’s Eastern Shore in 1985, Dr. Finegan completed an additional year of fellowship training at the Texas Medical Center Research Institute of Mental Sciences in Houston.
+In 1983, Dr. Michael Finegan began training with public safety professionals while serving a clinical rotation at the Utah State Prison.
+Upon completion of five years of clinical training at the University of Minnesota Medical Center in 1984, he was awarded a Ph.D. in Clinical Psychology.
+In 1985, Dr. Finegan completed an additional year of fellowship training at the Texas Medical Center Research Institute of Mental Sciences in Houston.

-Dr. Finegan’s experiences in treating trauma victims in India following the assassination of Gandhi in 1984 led to his interest in psychological trauma.
-Additionally, hearing the first hand accounts of United States Department Personnel dealing with the aftermath of the Beirut Marine Corp. disaster were early experiences that led Dr. Finegan toward a specialized interest in serving the organizations and individuals that protect society.
+Dr. Finegan’s experiences in treating trauma victims in India following the assassination of Indira Gandhi, the Prime Minister of India in 1984, led to his interest in psychological trauma.
+Responding to oversea disasters were early experiences that led Dr. Finegan toward a specialized interest in serving those who protect society.
 Over the years he has progressively dedicated more time to serving the special needs of law enforcement.

 History of Peninsula Addiction Services

-Peninsula Addiction Services started in 1997 with a recognized need in the community for a solid program to meet the needs of families and people in crisis.
+Peninsula Addiction Services, a division of Peninsula Mental Health Services, started in 1997 with a recognized need in the community for a program to meet the needs of individuals and families in crisis.
 Following the chronic disease model, we base our program on four major points:

-To invite and encourage the patient to take ownership in the educational knowledge of the disease and its consequences
+To invite and encourage the patient to take responsibility for understanding the disease of addiction and its consequences

 To actively participate in a Twelve-Step program as part of treatment and beyond